How Big Can Venus Flytraps Get?

 The business end of a Venus flytrap, the part that sparks our imagination, is the trap.
 But how big does this insect-snatching marvel get?
 Well, despite what sci-fi movies might lead you to believe, the trap of a Venus flytrap is actually quite small.
 On average, the trap is only about 1 inch (2.5 cm) in length.
 It’s perfectly sized to capture small insects and spiders, providing the plant with a nutrient-rich meal that supplements its photosynthetic diet.

-Read also How to Propagate Pitcher Plant?
+Read also How to Tell if Kiwi Is Bad?

 Overall Size of a Venus Flytrap Plant